Key Tax Considerations for Your Nonprofit's Next Event

 - The sponsorship payment is connected to a qualified convention or trade show activity

-Keep in mind that corporate sponsorships aren’t the only source of revenue that could fall under UBI.
+Corporate sponsorships aren't the only source of revenue that could fall under UBI.
 Another common funding source of revenue that may be considered taxable is gaming.
-If you’re planning to host an event that involves raffles, bingo, lotteries, or other games of chance, you’ll want to reference both IRS provisions and state and local law to ensure you’re legally adherent.
+If you're planning to host an event that involves raffles, bingo, lotteries, or other games of chance, you'll want to reference both IRS provisions and state and local law to ensure you're legally compliant.

-Fundraising events are a key part of fueling your nonprofit’s mission.
-As you engage in event planning, take into account these key tax considerations to ensure compliance and save your nonprofit from spending any extra unnecessary funds.
+When planning your next event, take into account these key tax considerations to ensure compliance and save your nonprofit from spending any extra unnecessary funds.
 You can always work with a top accounting firm that specializes in nonprofit financial management to simplify filing your taxes.